+This course provides an introduction to public relations and its role in American society.
+Basic principles and theories are reviewed and the communications planning process is examined.
+Students will examine current issues and trends and analyze the ethical and legal considerations incumbent on the public relations practitioner.
+Cases and communications examples will be discussed.
+In addition, the student will learn public relations writing skills and prepare a public relations plan.
 The course will serve as a foundation for those interested in a career in public relations as well as provide a helpful overview of the practice for those planning careers in other fields.
-It will provide an introduction to public relations and its role in American society.
-Basic principles and theories are reviewed and the communications planning process is examined.
-Students will examine current issues/case studies and trends and analyze the ethical and legal considerations incumbent on the public relations practitioner.
-In addition, the student will learn basic public relations terms, tactics and the importance of writing skills and storytelling.
-The course is intended to help students prepare an external or internal public relations plan and best practices when working as an intern or entry level associate.